oscarfelipe/sha1_bruteforce/README.md

 #Brute force attack to SHA1 hashed passwords
-bruteforce is a Haskell script that issue a brute force attack to sha1-hashed password of infinite length.
+bruteforce is a Haskell script that issue a brute force attack against a sha1-hashed password of infinite length.
 There are two version of the script: a slow version called bs.hs and an optimised version called bs2.hs

 ##Installation